 Chances are at some point, practically everyone will have to deal with a tooth cavity.
-Plano, TX family dentist, Dr. Jacob Grapevine provides a wide range of general dentistry and preventive dental care services to prevent and treat tooth cavities in adults and children.
+At our Plano, TX family dentistry, Dr. Jacob Grapevine provides a wide range of general dentistry and preventive dental care services to prevent and treat tooth cavities in adults and children.

 What are Cavities?

 Dental caries, or tooth cavities, are an unfortunate dental problem especially prevalent among children and adolescents.
 Tooth decay and cavities do affect adults and are commonly caused by plaque build up.

 When plaque comes in contact with sugar and starch, it activates bacteria in plaque, causing it to attack and erode tooth enamel.
 As the tooth enamel breaks down and wears away, it leaves the tooth susceptible to the formation of cavities.

 As a person ages, they can become more susceptible to cavities because of receding gums.
 Gum recession exposes the lower part of your tooth which can decay much faster than the top part of the tooth.

 Tooth Cavity Symptoms